Office: Frazier 416

 Here at Idaho State University, I'm an associate professor in the Communication, Media, & Persuasion department and I teach in our Visual Communication program.
 As an undergrad teacher, my area of responsibility is the Photo Media track and I manage the program’s first fully-equipped photography studio.
 I provide a variety of face-to-face and online photo media courses, field experience, and professional studio application for our photo majors.
-Also, I direct our graduate program in communication and periodically I conduct seminars on critical visual methodologies.
+Also, I conduct graduate seminars on critical visual methodologies.

 My research interests include: Atomic West Photography: Photography and Nuclear Zones in USA West; Visual Semiotics: Personal Identity through Visual Images; Vernacular Snapshots: Road Trip Identity and Photo Media; and 19th Century Photographic History: American Photography in the Pacific Northwest.
 Additionally, I have presented my research at conferences in Cyprus, Sweden, and Turkey, as well as in the U.S.